Skip to content

 • Valid driver’s license and clean driver’s record, if required

-Optional skills aren’t necessary for a candidate to get the job, but they can help narrow down a long list of applicants.
-Make it clear in your electrician job posting whether a skill is required or optional.
+Remember—optional skills aren’t necessary for a candidate to secure the job, but they can help you rank applicants if the competition is fierce.
+To help candidates, clarify within your electrician job posting whether a skill is required or optional.

 4. Working hours